QUICK ANSWER

 Application-level questions across all 19 content areas test whether you can use what you know in scenarios, not just whether you can recall definitions.
 Every question includes a detailed explanation that covers not just why the right answer is right, but why each wrong answer is wrong.

-Timed practice exams simulate the real Pearson VUE experience: 100 questions, 3.5 hours, same content distribution, same pressure.
-Your score report shows performance by content area so you can compare directly against your real exam results and measure whether the gaps are closing.
+Timed practice exams simulate the real Pearson VUE experience: 100 questions, 210 minutes, topic coverage, and sustained pressure.
+The practice-exam report shows performance by content area so you can compare it against your real result report and measure whether the gaps are closing.

 Frequently Asked Questions